Smitbaldha/sit323_737-2024-t1-prac2p/README.md

 Usage

   1. Start the server by running node server.js.
-  2. Open your web browser and navigate to http://localhost:8080.
+  2. Open your web browser and navigate to http://localhost:8080/Home.
-  3. You should see the home page with the hero unit displayed.
+  3. You should see the home page saying that the "Client-server model works perfectly".